Daniel Coffey, Ph.D.

 University of Akron

-I am an Assistant Professor of Political Science at the University of Akron, and a Fellow at the Ray Bliss Institute of Applied Politics.
+I am an Associate Professor of Political Science at the University of Akron, and a member of the Akron AAUP.

 I am a native of Niskayuna, New York.
 I currently live in Shaker Heights, OH.

 “Of Sweater Vests and Broken Dreams: Santorum’s Almost Win.”
 Coffey, Daniel J. and Terry O’Sullivan.
 2013. in The Battle to Face Obama: The 2012 Republican Nomination, Miller, William J., ed.
 Lanham, MD: Lexington Books.